rebeccagit/animations/README.md

 I've left some extra code in so you can alter as you like.

+I've put the init() and animate() function calls at the bottom instead of at the top like most of the three.js examples.
+Why?
+Because browsers start executing the code as soon as it's downloaded.
+Seems like a waste of time to have init() and animate() at the top trying to execute when the actual functions have yet to be downloaded.

 **The order that you add three.js libraries/modules to the index page is important.
 **You'll need a server set up for the files to work.
 I'm using Node.js.